-A strategy is an integrative set of choices that positions a company on a specific playing field in a way that it can win.
-The strategy must have a coherent theory that explains why the company should be on that playing field, and how it will be better than its competitors at serving customers on that playing field.
+A strategy is an integrative set of choices that positions a company on a specific playing field so that it can win.
+The strategy must have a coherent theory that explains why the company should be on that playing field and how it will be better than its competitors at serving customers on that playing field.
 It must also be doable and able to be translated into actions.

 What is Strategic Planning?

 Strategic Planning is focused on the resources a company will spend, such as building a new plant, launching a new brand, or hiring more people.
-It does not have to have any internal coherence or specification of how it will accomplish goals for the company.
+It can have internal coherence or specification of how it will accomplish goals for the company.

-Strategic Planning is comfortable as it is something a company can control, but a strategy is focused on the outcome and the customers which is something that a company can't control but can influence.
+Strategic Planning is comfortable as it is something a company can control.
+Still, a strategy is focused on the outcome and the customers, which a company can't control but can influence.

 What is the difference between Strategy and Strategic Planning?

-- Strategy is the overarching approach that an organization takes to achieve its goals and objectives, it lays out the direction in which the organization is headed and defines how it will compete in the market.
+- Strategy is an organization's overarching approach to achieve its goals and objectives.
+It outlines the organization's direction and defines how it will compete.

-- Strategic Planning is the process of creating a specific plan to achieve the goals laid out in the strategy, it involves identifying specific actions and resources needed to execute the strategy.
+- Strategic Planning is creating a specific plan to achieve the goals laid out in the strategy.
+It involves identifying specific actions and resources needed to execute the strategy.

 - While Strategy defines where an organization wants to go, Strategic Planning explains how it will get there.
 Strategy provides the direction and Strategic Planning of the roadmap to follow.

 Strategy and Strategic Planning: How They Work Together to Achieve Success